jzhou45/.concat/README.md

 ## Functionality and Features

 ### User Auth
-  - User authentication: login, logout, and signup
+User authentication: login, logout, and signup
 ![https://github.com/jzhou45/.concat/blob/main/frontend/src/assets/images/user-auth.gif]

 ### Rooms
-  - Users can create rooms and invite their friends or classmates to be part of the room.
-  - Users can send links to their friends prompting them to login or create a new account
-  - Users can choose to leave rooms and delete rooms.
-  - Users will have their own personal rooms to work by themselves upon account creation
+Users can create rooms and invite their friends or classmates to be part of the room.
+By directly sending the room's link to their friends, they will be prompted to login or create a new account.
+Users have the option to leave or delete rooms.
+Upon account creation, every user will have their own personal rooms to work by themselves.
 ![](  https://github.com/jzhou45/.concat/blob/main/frontend/src/assets/images/rooms.gif)

 ### Problems
-  - Each room contains a list of default problems
-  - As users complete problems, they can check or uncheck the problem as complete
-  - Each problem contains a code editor
-  - If users are in a room, they can use code editor together
-  - Users can create, update, and delete their own problems
+Each room contains a list of 75 default problems.
+Each problem contains a code editor which which will automatically save every few seconds.
+If users are part of a room, members of the room can use the code editor together.
+If the 75 questions aren't enough there is the option to create, update, and delete their own problems.
 ![](https://github.com/jzhou45/.concat/blob/main/frontend/src/assets/images/problems.gif)

 ### Websocket
-  - Through the use of websockets, users are able to communicate live through the chat.
-  - Websocket provides the ability to update and watch each others code in the IDE
+Through the use of websockets, users are able to communicate live through the chat.
+Websocket provides the ability to update and watch each other code in the IDE.

 ```
   useEffect(() => {